 The beginning of each laboratory session is designated as a laboratory lecture period for which you must be on time in order to perform the scheduled experiment.
-The instructor will use this lecture period to outline important details of the procedure, overview theory and calculations, and to emphasize safety hazards and proper chemical disposal.
-If you are more than 10 minutes late for lab lecture, you will not be allowed to do the experiment for that day.
+The instructor will use this lecture period to outline important details of the procedure, overview theory and calculations, and discuss common safety hazards and proper chemical disposal techniques.
+Being late for the beginning of lab will result in a penalty to the grade for that lab assignment.